2ndmk2/Spare/README.md

 # Spare
-Sparse Imaging for Reflection from Planet
+Sparse Mapping of Reflection of Planetary Light